coreos/jenkins-os/README.md

 # Container Linux Jenkins Projects

-The Container Linux Jenkins jobs are implemented as Pipeline projects.
-The Groovy code that runs the automated builds and tests for the Container Linux operating system is found here.
+The Jenkins jobs for the Container Linux continuous delivery system are implemented as Pipeline projects.
+The Groovy code for those is found here.

-## Installation

 This repository is currently provided as a reference.

-In order to run these jobs at another site, they will need to be customized to use different storage locations, node tags, credentials, etc.
+## Jenkins Setup

 To get started, a fresh Jenkins server can be run in a container.